t3mb17z/CID3/README.md

 ![logo](logo.png)
 # CID3
-## A simple and fast ID3v2 library written in C
+## A simple and fast ID3v2 library for reading, written in C

 Clone this repository and run